ferdunt/CodeWars/6 kyu/Find the odd int/README.md

 The solution to this problem is written in JavaScript the detail about the problem is below and you can check the solution above.

-## 💬 Description 💬

-Given an array of integers, find the one that appears an odd number of times.

-There will always be only one integer that appears an odd number of times.

 ## 🥚 Input 🥚

 ```